DIAGNijmegen/website-content/content/pages/news/monthly_news_march.md

 - [member/jeroen-van-der-laak], [member/geert-litjens], and [member/francesco-ciompi] were awarded the **2024 Ammodo Science Award** for groundbreaking research.
 Read more about this achievement in [this news item](https://www.diagnijmegen.nl/news/2024-ammodo-science-award/).

 - [member/francesco-ciompi], alongside Marloes Groot and Jan Willem Duitman, has also secured a grant through the Open Technology Programme from the **NWO domain of Applied and Technical Sciences**.
-This funding supports their collaborative research project ["DoPredict: Dynamic 3D Biopsy Based Response to Treatment Prediction."](https://vu.nl/en/news/2024/nwo-open-technology-program-grant-for-dopredict) The project aims to develop a system for predicting treatment outcomes in lung diseases by testing various medications on small tissue samples from patients.
+This funding supports their collaborative research project ["DoPredict: Dynamic 3D Biopsy Based Response to Treatment Prediction"](https://vu.nl/en/news/2024/nwo-open-technology-program-grant-for-dopredict), led by Prof. Marloes Groot.
+The project aims to develop a system for predicting treatment outcomes in lung diseases by testing various medications on small tissue samples from patients.

 ## Highlighted publications